 The Veterinary Health Center‒Wentzville is a satellite facility offering radiation oncology therapy to cats and dogs referred there for treatment by their regular veterinarians, behavioral services and dermatology care.
 The Wentzville facility offers some new clinical trials for cancer treatment for animal patients that qualify to participate in those trials.

-Middlebush Farm is a 288-acre farm south of Columbia that provides space and facilities for theriogenology instruction and veterinary medical research projects.
-A college-owned herd of cattle is maintained at this farm for teaching purposes.
+Middlebush Farm is a 288-acre farm south of Columbia that provides space and facilities for clinical skill training, theriogenology, ruminant and equine instruction in addition to veterinary medical research projects.
+College-owned herds of goats and horses are housed at the farm for teaching purposes.

 The Veterinary Medical Diagnostic Laboratory provides in-depth diagnostic support to veterinary practitioners, livestock and poultry industry interests, companion animal interests, wildlife conservationists, scientists utilizing animals in their research, state and regulatory officials, and VHC clinicians.
 It is one of 43 veterinary medical diagnostic laboratory systems in the nation accredited by the American Association of Veterinary Laboratory Diagnosticians.